influxdata/flux/docs/SPEC.md

 the expression following the `then` keyword is evaluated and returned.
 Otherwise the condition evaluates to _false_, and the expression following the `else` keyword is evaluated and returned.
+In either case, the branch not taken is not evaluated;
+only side effects associated with the branch that is taken will occur.

     ConditionalExpression   = "if" Expression "then" Expression "else" Expression .